Outstanding General Guidelines for Conducting Research Interviews

 - Knowledge – you will ask your respondents about what they know about the topic

-- Demographic characteristics – you will ask your respondents standard questions about their age, gender, family history, education, and so on.
+- Demographic characteristics – you will ask your respondents standard questions about their age, gender, family history, education, etc.

 Sequence and Logic

 - Your respondents should actively participate in the process.